 -

-Check out our Prompt-free MDD paper, Code and Checkpoints! -
+See our prompt-free MDD paper, code, and checkpoints. -

-[Aug 2025] 🚀 We have open-sourced the full implementation of IF-MDD, our prompt-free paradigm for mispronunciation detection and diagnosis!
+[Aug 2025] We released the full implementation of IF-MDD, our prompt-free framework for mispronunciation detection and diagnosis.

 -

-[Feb 2025] 🎉 Our paper on Perception-Based L2 Intelligibility has been accepted for presentation at INTERSPEECH 2025!
+[Feb 2025] Our paper on perception-based L2 intelligibility was accepted at INTERSPEECH 2025.

 📝 Publications